artemius466/sm64ex-coop-plus/README.md

 ## Lua
 sm64ex-coop-plus is moddable via Lua, similar to Roblox and Garry's Mod's Lua APIs.
 To get started, click [here](docs/lua/lua.md) to see the Lua documentation.

-# This project was NOT created out of spite djoslin0